 A career with SGR is one with many challenges and rewards.
 We encourage our new attorneys, paralegals and staff to become involved right from the beginning.
 Our new associates enjoy our fast-paced environment and the opportunity to immediately begin practicing law.

 The offices in each of our ten practice cities are located in prestigious areas within state-of-the-art buildings.
 Our support staff is the strongest in the industry.

 We look forward to hearing from you or seeing you soon.
 Thank you for your interest in Smith Gambrell Russell.

 If you are searching for a progressive, prominent firm that offers an immediate opportunity to begin practicing law, we believe we can provide the strongest support and legal practice environment in the industry.

 Our attorneys are expected to naturally move into the areas of practice which interest them and for which they display a strong aptitude.
-They enter areas of concentration based on personal choice or firm need.
+They enter areas of concentration based on personal choice and/or firm need.
 And while this is a large law firm, our lawyers also have the opportunity to retain and employ general legal skills.

 Nearly half of our attorneys are litigators whose caseloads span the spectrum of litigation.
 The Firm routinely practices in the state and federal courts, in actions ranging from complex antitrust matters to fairly straightforward contract disputes.

 We also have a broad-based corporate transactional practice with specialties in securities, bankruptcy/reorganization, tax and finance, domestic and international mergers and acquisitions, business immigration, intellectual property, environmental and commercial real estate.

 For more than 125 years, SGR has earned its reputation as one of the true leaders in the legal community.
 This reputation for excellence is based directly on the strength of our attorneys and staff.